Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 TELLICO PLAINS

-This land is flush with Cherokee and Muscogee history and runs along the Tellico River to the Unicoi and Appalachian Mountains.
+This land used to be an Overhill Cherokee village called Telliquah and is flush with Cherokee and Muscogee history, from the Tellico River to the Unicoi and Appalachian Mountains.

 135667087_157923869443728_6310980667984843155_n